genepi-freiburg/ckdgen-pheno/ckdgen-pheno-prep/README.txt

 2. Edit the parameters file to reflect your input file.
    The parameters file itself contains detailed instructions.

 3. Generate a tab separated file with the input variables.
-The following columns are mandatory and all other columns will be ignored:
+If not all of the following columns are available the script will omit output of the respective outcomes.
+All columns not listed below will be ignored:
 COLUMN_NAME	DEFINITION
 iid		Use your unique participant identifierage_screa	Age in years at the visit at which serum creatinine was measured.
 For studies with prospective data, this refers to baseline visit. male		Code: 1 = male, 0 = female